0xPolygonMiden/miden-base/docs/architecture/transaction.md

 >
 > - Not all `Transaction`s require notes.
 For example, the owner of a faucet can mint new tokens using only a `Transaction` script, without interacting with external notes.
 >
-> - In Miden executors can choose arbitratry reference blocks to execute against their state.
+> - In Miden executors can choose arbitrary reference blocks to execute against their state.
 Hence it is possible to set `Transaction` expiration heights and in doing so, to define a block height until a `Transaction` should be included into a block.
 If the `Transaction` is expired, the resulting account state change is not valid and the `Transaction` cannot be verified anymore.
 >
 > - Note and `Transaction` scripts can read the state of foreign accounts during execution.
 This is called foreign procedure invocation.
 For example, the price of an asset for the **Swap** script might depend on a certain value stored in the oracle account.
 >
 > - An example of the right usage of `Transaction` arguments is the consumption of a **Swap** note.
 Those notes allow asset exchange based on predefined conditions.
 Example:
->   - The note's consumption condition is defined as "anyone can consume this note to take `X` units of asset A if they simultaneously create a note sending Y units of asset B back to the creator.".
+>   - The note's consumption condition is defined as "anyone can consume this note to take `X` units of asset A if they simultaneously create a note sending Y units of asset B back to the creator."
 If an executor wants to buy only a fraction `(X-m)` of asset A, they provide this amount via transaction arguments.
 The executor would provide the value `m`.
 The note script then enforces the correct transfer:
 >     - A new note is created returning `Y-((m*Y)/X)` of asset B to the sender.
 >     - A second note is created, holding the remaining `(X-m)` of asset A for future consumption.